Fzainn/NGS-Pipeline/README.md

 **Data processing and formatting**
 After downloading FASTQ file, we will create tabular file form FASTQ file and this tabulation faciliting several operations such as;
-        -make the data straightforward and human-readable summary for interpretation and analysis -enable easy calculation of various statistics, filtering out the duplicates, extracting read ID’s and sequences -assist in the implementation of filtering and trimming algorithms and improve downstream analysis aaccuracy and will make temporary files (.tmp) as they facilitate in data manipulation, transformation, and formatting without modify the original input files
+    *make the data straightforward and human-readable summary for interpretation and analysis *enable easy calculation of various statistics, filtering out the duplicates, extracting read ID’s and sequences *assist in the implementation of filtering and trimming algorithms and improve downstream analysis aaccuracy and will make temporary files (.tmp) as they facilitate in data manipulation, transformation, and formatting without modify the original input files

     ```sh